Among the questions about vaccinations that we’re hearing is one with a simple answer:

 They have also been tested to make sure that they are safe.
 Side effects or allergies can always occur, but it’s essential to know what kinds of effects the vaccines have.
 It takes time to get this information.

-Once vaccines have been tested on these adolescents and found safe and effective, they can move on to elementary age kids.
-Then the youngest kids can be tested.
+Now that vaccines have been tested on kids ages 5-17 and found safe and effective, researchers can move on to younger children.
 This is the normal process for developing vaccines.

 During this process, we will continue to learn more about the vaccines’ effects and effectiveness for adults.
 At this point, for example, we don’t know whether the vaccines will protect people for many years, because the vaccines haven’t existed that long.